- The Council of Europe on the protection of animal rights

 - Biological and biotechnological products

-The achievements of the last years could not have taken place without the dedication of all the players in this exercise and the excellence of the relationship between EDQM and all European or non-European partners, who are gratefully acknowledged.
-Groups of Experts of the European Pharmacopoeia, the EDQM Biological Standardisation Programme, the EDQM Laboratory and our external partners: the WHO, the US-FDA, the ECVAM, the EU Commission and the EMA.
+The achievements of the past years would have not been possible without the dedicated contribution of all the key players in this field, and the excellent work relationship between the EDQM and all its European and non-European partners, from the Groups of Experts of the European Pharmacopoeia, of the EDQM Biological Standardisation Programme and the EDQM Laboratory, to high-level external partners, World Health Organization (WHO), the US-FDA, the European Union Reference Laboratory for alternatives to animal testing (EURL-ECVAM), the EU Commission and the European Medicines Agency (EMA).
 Finally, the work could not be done without the contributions from the manufacturers of the substances or preparations concerned.
 Their generosity, patience and good will have been essential to the progress made.

 In 1986, the opening for signature of the European Convention on the Protection of Vertebrate Animals used for Experimental and other Scientific Purposes marked the beginning of an intensification of the activities of the European Pharmacopoeia Commission to review all animal tests in monographs with a view to applying the precepts of the Convention for Replacement, Reduction and Refinement of the use of animals for test purposes.